Cyclone1070/spyglass-backend/README.md

 From public domain books to Abandonware/ROMs, all sourced from reputable websites.

 Spyglass Backend is a C# application that serves as the backend for the Spyglass search engine.
 It scrapes search results from a community-maintained list of reputable websites.

 Visit [fmhy.net](fmhy.net) for more information.

+Visit [Spyglass Backend](https://github.com/Cyclone1070/spyglass-backend) to checkout the backend code.

 ## Dotnet concepts learned and applied